-Chris Coulson's first novel was Nothing Normal in Cork and The Midwest Hotel is his first collection of poetry, followed by Go with the Floe and A Bottomless Cup of Midnight Oil , all in his new and ongoing "Free perVerse" genre.
-Out of the smoky haze of this production frenzy will come another novel, Red Jumbo, and his first children's book, Babies on the Run! — is coming down from the mountain soon, sometime in the future.
+Chris Coulson's first novel was Nothing Normal in Cork,The Midwest Hotel was his first collection of poetry, followed by Go with the Floe and A Bottomless Cup of Midnight Oil , all in his new and ongoing "Free perVerse" genre.
+Out of the smoky haze of this production frenzy now comes another novel, Red Jumbo, and his first children's book — Babies on the Run! — is coming down from the mountain soon, sometime in the future.

 And then, whatever comes next.
 Who knows what, but it's coming.

-Chris ("Pinehead") Coulson had a lot of jobs before writing these books; golf caddy at 13, bartender (older than 13), dishwasher, busboy, waiter, hospital orderly, morgue attendant and obituary reporter (simultaneously, had them coming and going!), newspaper reporter, newspaper editor, a Kansas City art magazine columnist and editor in chief, Cadillac salesman for three months (sold one used Chevrolet), worker in a cake decorating machine factory, movie set painter (first job, for the film Kansas City, directed by the late and great - Robert Altman) and set dresser, art department leadman, film actor and star of In the Land of Milk and Money, which toured worldwide film festivals just after the turn of the century.
+Chris Coulson had a lot of jobs before writing these books; golf caddy at 13, bartender (older than 13), dishwasher, busboy, waiter, hospital orderly, morgue attendant and obituary reporter (simultaneously, had them coming and going!), newspaper reporter, newspaper editor, a Kansas City art magazine columnist and editor-in-chief, Cadillac salesman for three months (sold one used Chevrolet), worker in a cake decorating machine factory, movie set painter (first job, for the film Kansas City, directed by the late and great Robert Altman) and set dresser, art department leadman, film actor and star of In the Land of Milk and Money, which toured worldwide film festivals just after the turn of the century.

-in Boston in 1984-85, and some light jail time here and there (nothing violent or arrogant, only to do with spirit, or spirits), including the night of a spectacular (comical to the police officers on scene) drunken car crash and splash into the Meyers Circle Fountain, inside a traffic rotary along an elegant parkway in Kansas City.
+in Boston in 1984-85, and some light jail time here and there (nothing violent or arrogant, only to do with spirit, or spirits), including the night of a spectacular (comical to the police officers on-scene) drunken car crash and splash into the Meyers Circle Fountain, inside a traffic rotary along an elegant parkway in Kansas City.
 At the time, Coulson knew these experiences would somehow feed the sensitivity not to mention the oeuvre.